Chartered Institute for Securities & Investment: History

+Services

+The institute offers qualifications, training and professional membership.
+It holds the UK licence to award the Certified Financial Planner (CFP) designation.
+Amongst the qualifications offered is the Diploma in Capital Markets which covers the areas of securities, investment, compliance, derivatives, corporate finance and operations.
+It is aimed at practitioners working in wholesale securities markets.
+Obtaining the CISI Diploma entitles candidates to join the CISI at MCSI Membership level.
-Other similarly structured designations offered, also leading to MCSI status, are the Corporate Finance Qualification (CF), in conjunction with ICAEW, and the Chartered Wealth Manager Qualification (CWM).

-CISI also offers a Continuing Professional Development (CPD) scheme to members of all levels of seniority, geographical location and industry specialisation.
+Other qualifications offered include the Corporate Finance Qualification (CF), in conjunction with ICAEW, and the Chartered Wealth Manager Qualification (CWM).
+The CISI also offers a Continuing Professional Development (CPD) scheme to members.
 CISI produces publications and workbooks, runs conferences and seminars and in-house training courses.

-The institute is the only professional body globally to mandate that its members have to sit an integrity test - Integrity Matters.